Simulation of satellite and optical link dynamics in a quantum repeater constellation: Satellite-based quantum repeaters

 \paragraph{Beam wandering and beam broadening} For the UL channel, small turbulence cells, which are narrower than the beam transversal size, refract different portions of the beam in different directions and thus also result in an increase of the (instantaneous) beam divergence.
 Larger atmospheric turbulence cells instead cause a coherent refraction of the beam.
 The beam is diverted from its original path with a deviation that changes over time on a millisecond time scale, resulting in so-called beam wandering.
 The power received at the satellite fluctuates over time (depending on how much the beam is refracted) and is reduced in mean intensity, which can be interpreted as an increase in the (long-term averaged) beam divergence.

-Conventional methods to counteract these effects, such as pointing-by-tracking beam stabilization, are inadequate for LEO satellites.
-The primary reason is that these satellites are moving fast and therefore the required point-ahead angle is often larger than the so-called isoplanatic angle -- the angular region over which the turbulence effect do not change appreciably.
+Conventional methods to counteract these effects, such as pointing-by-tracking beam stabilization, are currently being investigated for LEO satellites~\cite{Piazzolla2023}, where the point-ahead angle reaches up to \SI{50}{\micro\radian}.
+The challenge is that for fast-moving satellites, the required point-ahead angle is often larger than the so-called isoplanatic angle -- the angular region over which the turbulence effect do not change appreciably.
 This means that the UL and DL beams encounter different turbulence conditions, rendering the channels non-reciprocal.
-Essentially, while the downlink beam is exposed to certain atmospheric conditions, the uplink beam could encounter entirely different turbulence patterns, making it impossible to compensate for these distortions using standard tracking techniques.
+Essentially, while the downlink beam is exposed to certain atmospheric conditions, the uplink beam could encounter entirely different turbulence patterns.
+This leads to less correlation between the uplink signal and the beacon used to correct the wavefront distortions.

-To achieve optimal performance in such scenarios, a LGS system becomes essential.
+To improve the performance in such scenarios, an LGS system can be implemented that enables the reception of a reference signal that follows the same path through the atmosphere as the uplink signal.
 We model the achievable coupling efficiency according to the references~\cite{Tyson2015, Pugh2020}, see appendix \ref{sec:bwb}.

 \paragraph{Total channel efficiency and elevation angle} By modeling the effects outlined in the previous paragraphs, it is possible to determine the total channel efficiency defined by \cref{eq:SingleTrialSuccessProbabilities} for each link.
 For inter-satellite links, the only dynamical parameter affecting the channel efficiency is the link distance $L$.
 The channel efficiency decreases quadratically with the distance due to beam divergence, see \cref{eq:eta_col}.
 For UL and DL the channel efficiency is maximum when the satellite is at the zenith of the ground station to which it is connected.
 When the elevation angle of the satellite decreases the channel efficiency gets worse.
 This is mainly caused by the longer link distance, but also due to increased atmospheric absorption and stronger turbulence effects.
 At very low elevations, it is therefore difficult to establish a link of sufficient quality.
 We take this into account in our simulation by discarding the optical links below a certain minimum elevation angle $\theta_{\min}$.